JanHerca/urantiapedia/output/wikijs/en/article/Halbert_Katzen/Sierra_Mountains.md

 >
 > The answer to this puzzle may lie in the awful scars left on the mountains by the goldhungry miners known as the 49ers.
 Three geologic detectives from Stanford University have followed a trail of ancient raindrops to arrive at a new, much older, estimate of the Sierra Nevada's age.
 The researchers scoured now-defunct mining camps for clay samples that encoded the chemical signature of rain from long ago.
 These faint traces revealed how the altitudes of the ancient mountains changed over the millennia.
 The technique-tried-and-true in other settings, but never used for mountain building-says the Sierra are at least 45 million years old, nearly twice the canonical estimate.
 >
-> The major success of this study,“ says Andreas Mulch, lead author on the team's paper in Science, ”is that it is actually a really, really simple problem we were trying to attack: How high is high? [^4]
+> “The major success of this study,” says Andreas Mulch, lead author on the team's paper in Science, “is that it is actually a really, really simple problem we were trying to attack: How high is high?” [^4]

 _The Urantia Book_ not only says that the Sierras were “well re-elevated” and have been rising for the last 25 million years, rejecting the theory that they are only about 5 million years old, but also contains statements that are harmonious with the findings by Mulch, Graham, and Chamberlain that the Sierras were elevated 45 million years ago.